dawidd6/action-homebrew-bump-formula/README.md

     # Github token, required, not the default one
     token: ${{secrets.TOKEN}}
     # Bump all outdated formulae in this tap
-    tap: dawidd6/tap
+    tap: USER/REPO
     # Bump only this formula if outdated
     formula: FORMULA
     # Optional, if don't want to check for already open PRs
     force: false # true
-    # Need to set this input if wants to use `brew livecheck`
+    # Need to set this input if want to use `brew livecheck`
     livecheck: true
 ```